DrxcoDev2/luminous/README.md

 The application will be available at [http://localhost:3000](http://localhost:3000).

+## Contributing

+We welcome contributions from the community!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) to learn how you can help.

+All contributors are expected to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## License

 This project is licensed under the Apache License, Version 2.0.
 See the [LICENSE](LICENSE) file for the full license text.